monicat112/goingallnode/README.md

 ## Getting Started

 1. Navigate to Portals/\_default/Skins/GoingAllNode in terminal (or command prompt)
-2. Run `npm install` to downloading all the required node modules
+2. Run `npm install` to download all the required node modules
 3. Run `npm watch` to start watching your files

 ## Slides